 “He was always using my experimental versions,” said Jones, then at the Max Planck Institute for Biochemistry, now professor of structural biology at Uppsala University in Sweden.
 “He used to swear at me when my program exploded, which it often did.”
 Back then, in 1976, Jones had happened into computer graphics.
 “I took a wrong turn and I just kept going,” he says, his voice just slightly less gritty than that of The Boss.

 Jones programmed on what at the time was a sophisticated computer.
-“I could ...Read More.
+“I could have ...Read More.